playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 }
 ```

 This is awesome!
-This code will run but, uh...
+This code will run, but, uh...

 // TODO: Add iframe